samelogic/assets/README.md

-# assets
+# Assets
-Assets for Painted Doors
+Assets for the Samelogic® Experimentation Platform